aws-amplify/amplify-data/packages/data-schema/docs/data-schema.a.conversation.md

 ## a.conversation() function

-Define an AI conversation route enabling multi-turn conversation APIs for interacting with specified AI model.
+Define an AI conversation route which enables multi-turn conversation APIs for interacting with specified AI model.

 **Signature:**